25 September, 2023

-The Vision Loss Priority Setting Partnership (PSP) will identify the top 10 research priorities in Inherited Retinal Diseases (IRDs), from the perspective of individuals living with an Inherited Retinal Disease, guardians/family members, and health professionals caring for these individuals.
+The Inherited Retinal Disease Priority Setting Partnership, previously known as the Vision Loss Priority Setting Partnership (PSP), is now complete and has identified the top 10 research priorities from the perspective of individuals living with an inherited retinal disease, guardians/family members, and health professionals caring for these individuals.

 We are a team of scientists and clinicians who work in inherited retinal disease and in supporting individuals living with a chronic health condition